XimeraProject/ximeraFirstSteps/README.md

 ### Installing Docker

 Docker is necessary for online deployment.
-In particular, on Windows machines it provides a UNIX-like terminal via WSL.
+It allows us to choose which **version** of software we use.
+Moreover, it allows us to rapidly test updates and revert back (if necessary) very easily.
+Our Docker containers contain LaTeX, so if one is willing to work excusively in Docker, they do not need to install LaTeX.

 #### Windows